Scottsdale Preparatory Academy

 Scottsdale Preparatory Academy is a charter school in Scottsdale, Arizona owned by Great Hearts Academies.
-It serves grades 5 to 12.
-It moved to a different campus in the 2011–2012 school year, also accommodating the fifth grade portion of GHA's Scottsdale Archway Academy.
+It serves grades 6 to 12.
+It moved to a different campus in the 2011–2012 school year, also accommodating the fifth grade portion of GHA's Archway Scottsdale.
 The school is a member of the Great Hearts Academies.

 The first senior class graduated in the 2011–2012 school year.